Table of Contents

-Do you feel that your partner is constantly blaming you for everything including their bad behavior?
-Do you feel that no matter how hard you try there is always something lacking or something that you are responsible for not doing?
-Are fingers always being pointed in your direction because someone else won’t take responsibility for their actions?
+Do you feel that your partner is constantly blaming you for everything, including their bad behavior?
+Do you feel that no matter how hard you try, there is always something lacking or something that you are responsible for not doing?
+Are fingers always pointed in your direction because someone else won’t take responsibility for their actions?

 What does blame shifting mean?

-Blame shifting is a defense mechanism whereby a person is unwilling to accept the results of their own actions, shortcomings, wrongdoings, undesirable thoughts, and emotions and they shift the blame onto those people around them.
+Blame shifting is a defense mechanism whereby a person is unwilling to accept the results of their own actions, shortcomings, wrongdoings, undesirable thoughts, and emotions, and they shift the blame onto the people around them.

-Blame shifting is when someone blames you for their own actions or words instead of being mature and taking responsibility for them.
+Blame shifting is when someone blames you for their own actions or words instead of being mature enough to take responsibility for them.

-We are all human and we all make mistakes.
+We are all humans, and we all make mistakes.
 It’s important to be respectful to others and take responsibility for those mistakes.

 People who have an external locus of control choose to blame others for their own mistakes and unhappiness.

-In an intimate relationship, narcissistic people try to make their partner feel guilty for something that they did or make them believe that their actions were the cause of their feelings, actions, or reactions.
+In an intimate relationship, narcissistic people try to make you feel guilty for something that they did or make you believe that your actions were the cause of their feelings, actions, or reactions.

-People who constantly shift blame have a hard time taking responsibility for their actions or words and this is usually due to some narcissistic injury that they have from childhood.
+People who constantly shift blame have a hard time taking responsibility for their actions or words, and this is usually due to some narcissistic injury that they have had since childhood.

-The narcissist believes that they are never wrong, are entitled, and that they are in total control of their realities.
-Their egos are so fragile that the force of their blame-shifting can be lashing, disorientating, and humiliating.
+The narcissist believes that they are never wrong, are entitled, and are in total control of their realities.
+Their egos are so fragile that the force of their blame shifting can be lashing, disorientating, and humiliating.

-If you are on the receiving end of narcissistic blame-shifting tactics you may ultimately suffer from anxiety and depression.
+If you are on the receiving end of blame shifter tactics, you may ultimately suffer from anxiety and depression.

 Blame shifting is also a way to put others down, so it is considered to be a form of bullying.
 In these unfair situations, there is a strong tendency for people to suffer from severe emotional turmoil and feelings of guilt.